guidominguesnk/scss-boilerplate/README.md

 }
 ```
 **Line Clamp** `line-clamp.scss`
-This mixin simplifies the implementation of the CSS line clamp technique, limiting the display of text to a specified number of lines.
-It enhances the readability of overflowing text by preventing it from exceeding a certain length.
+Implement the CSS line clamp technique effortlessly with this mixin, limiting the display of text to a specified number of lines and improving readability.
 ```scss
 .description {
   @include line-clamp(3);